 - Imagine It’s a Ferrari: A tractor is a prized possession for any farmer so you must treat it as such.
 Most Ferrari owners aren’t going to take their “baby” through a local car wash; they are going to take the time to carefully clean the car to ensure the best and most intricate care is being given.
 The same should be true for your shiny green and yellow tractor.

-We hope you will consider these tractor service recommendations as essential ways for improving your tractor.
-If you already feel confident in your current maintenance, we encourage you to share your wisdom with other farmers.
+We hope you will consider these tractor service recommendations as essential ways for improving your machinery.
+If you already feel confident in your current maintenance process, we encourage you to share your wisdom with other farmers.
 As members of the agriculture community, it’s important to work as a team to provide the best and safest product for the consumer and our own families.